withastro/docs/src/pages/en/core-concepts/partial-hydration.md

 <MyReactComponent />
 ```

-But sometimes, client-side JavaScript is required for creating interactive UI.
+But sometimes, client-side JavaScript is required for creating interactive UIs.
 When you find yourself needing interactive UI on the page, Astro doesn't force you to go 100% JavaScript on the entire page.
 Instead, Astro uses a technique called **partial hydration** that lets you hydrate individual components on the page.
 This way, you only send down the absolutely essential JavaScript that you need to run your page.

 ```astro
 ---